Saurabhsanjay/sloppy-impulse-7268/README.md

  # About this project:-

 This was a collaborative construct week project at Masai School.
-Goal behind the project was to create a clone of the wrike website as close as possible to the original one with all the major functionalities of this website, such as User Authentication, Features pages, Resourse paeg , whywrike page.
+Goal behind the project was to create a clone of the wrike website as close as possible to the original one with all the major functionalities of this website, such as User Authentication, Features page, Resourse page , whywrike page.
 This project was built by a team of 5 developers in 4 Days.

 # Deploye website link https://wrike.onrender.com/
 __________________________________________________________